SiwonP/libvector/README.md

 ## License

-This library is under the GNU Lesser General Public License, see [LICENSE](https://github.com/SiwonP/libmatheng/blob/master/LICENSE) for details.
+This library is under the GNU General Public License, see [LICENSE](https://github.com/SiwonP/libmatheng/blob/master/LICENSE) for details.